joe7575/techage/manuals/manual_EN.md

 ### Baborium

 Baborium is only extracted in underground mining.
 Baborium can only be found in stone at an altitude between -250 and -340 meters.
+Baborium can only be melted in the TA3 Industrial Furnace.

 [baborium|image]